| I

 cobble an area large enough

-to feed the boys on, and placed
+to feed the boys on, (16x20) and placed

-large broken rocks around the
+large broken rocks around a

 on...
 I thought they'd stay

-the tree (I'm discouraging them
+off the sharp broken shale (I'm discouraging them

 from too much rubbing and chewing),

-This combination of gavels,
+The combination of gavels,

-rock and cobble buffs the horses
+rock and cobble stimulated the horses

 soles to build callous while